Camber, Hybrid, Flat and Rocker Snowboard Profiles – what’s the difference?

-A snowboard’s profile refers to how it looks from the side.
+Snowboard profiles refer to how it looks from the side.
 There are four basic variations:

 - Reverse Camber (aka Rocker)

 Each of these will feel different to ride, with their own pros and cons.
-So the first thing to realize is that there’s no clear winner when it comes to profile.
+So the first thing to realize is that there’s no clear winner when it comes to profiles.
 Like flex, length and shape, it comes down to the style of riding you plan to do and your personal preference.

 Need some help deciding?
 Read on.

 A Positive Camber snowboard touches the ground at two contact points near the nose and tail.
 In between these points it curves up and down in an arc, with the highest point in the middle.

 The effect is that the flex is preloaded, like a springboard.
 This makes it turn more aggressively and hold an edge better.
 It’s also more stable at speed.
 If lightning response and precise control are your priorities, camber rules.
 The downside is that – since the edges are kinda pushed down into the snow at the contact points – you’re more likely to hook up, especially if you’re learning.